ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 REGISTER_DATAGRAM_NO_CONTEXT capsule, the client MUST abruptly terminate the corresponding stream with a stream error of type H3_GENERAL_PROTOCOL_ERROR.

+Endpoints MUST NOT register context IDs that have not been provided by their local context ID allocation service.
+If a client receives a REGISTER_DATAGRAM_CONTEXT capsule whose context ID is even, or if a server receives a REGISTER_DATAGRAM_CONTEXT capsule whose context ID is odd, the receiver MUST abruptly terminate the corresponding stream with a stream error of type H3_GENERAL_PROTOCOL_ERROR.

 ## The REGISTER_DATAGRAM_NO_CONTEXT Capsule {#register-no-context-capsule}